Includes Parthenolecanium corni

-Pest description and damage Lecanium scale are most noticed as they expand in spring.
-As female scale swell and feed, they produce considerable honeydew.
+Pest description and damage Lecanium scale are most noticed as the female scales expand in size in the spring.
+As females swell in the spring, they produce large egg masses under the scale and release considerable honeydew that coats nearby foliage.
 The female lecanium scale are about 0.13 inch in diameter and vary from red to dark brown in color.
 They are oval and resemble small "helmets," "turtles," or bumps on branches and stems.
 Male scale are smaller, fairly flat, and oblong.
 Crawlers are pale yellow and overwinter on stems.

 Pest monitoring Inspect twigs during the dormant season for flat pale yellow scale crawlers on twigs.
 Pay attention to weak plants.
-In late spring, examine the hemispherical females to determine if eggs are still present (tiny beads roll out of the scale) or have hatched (white fluff in the scale).
-The new crawlers are easily detected using black tape with sticky side out, on twigs near females in May, or observed through a 10X magnifying glass.
+In late spring, examine beneath any hemispherical females to determine if eggs are still present (tiny beads roll out of the scale) or have hatched (white fluff in the scale).
+The new crawlers are detected, using black tape with sticky side out on twigs near old scales, in May.
+Crawlers are best observed through a 10X magnifying glass.

 Remove or squash swelling scale in the spring when they are just starting to mature or prune out heavily infested branches.

 A number of predatory mites and parasitoid wasps feed on these scale insects.
 Check beneath scale for predator mites or wasp grubs to determine scale mortality.
 Holes in scale bodies indicate that parasitoids have emerged from the scale.